GuildCrafts/calculator-benchmark-goal/README.md

 ##### During this phase you should…

+- duplicate the HTML for the calculator
+- NOT try and render a calculator from `JavaScript`
 - NOT use `jQuery` or any other `JavaScript` libraries or frameworks
+- consider using a constructor called `Calculator`
+- NOT give each calculator a unique `id` or `classname`

 ##### Specs

-- [ ] Each calculator should act independently.
+- [ ] Each calculator acts independently.
 - [ ] Clicking anywhere on a calculator focuses that calculator.
-- [ ] Typing a relevant key should affect the focused calculator.
+- [ ] Typing a relevant key affects the focused calculator.
 - [ ] Use event delegation to avoid binding a `click` event listener to each button
-- [ ] The focused calculator should be `opacity: 1`
+- [ ] The focused calculator is `opacity: 1`
-- [ ] The not-focused calculator should be `opacity: 0.5`
+- [ ] The not-focused calculator is `opacity: 0.5`

 ### Stage 4